 The Returns Can Be Massive

 It might be easy to write off the website price as an expense, which you should totally do come tax season.
 But for many, it’s a barrier.
-But as you can see, starting a website that can continuously generate income for years to come is pretty cheap.
+As you can see, starting a website that can continuously generate income for years to come is pretty cheap.

 And if you play your cards right, the return can be a thousandfold.